 - In the original G1 Marvel Comics version, Megatron once got stuck in gun mode and picked up by a small time hood, who went around using him as a BFG.
 When he woke up, Megatron was not pleased.

-- When the guy stood up to Megatron though Megatron was so impressed by the guy's moxy he let him live.
+- When the guy stood up to Megatron, though, Megatron was so impressed by the guy's moxie he let him live.